 3. Less manual labor

 Accurate inventory forecasting saves labor and warehousing costs because you are better prepared to handle changes in demand and can reduce some manual work.
-Inventory forecasting tools help automate reordering, predict labor needs, and account for changes in order volume, making it easy to understand what’s coming.
+Inventory forecasting tools help automate reordering, predict labor needs, and account for changes in order volume, making it easy to understand what’s coming and reduce inventory carrying costs.
 This saves time and manpower for warehouse management and all staff.

 4. More efficient production cycle